 Your responsibility as a tax resident

-At the very minimum, if you have any taxable income, within the tax year you are a tax resident, that was not already taxed at source in Georgia, you must register and file an annual declaration with the Revenue Service and pay whatever taxes are necessary.
+At the very minimum, if you have any taxable income from within the tax year you are a tax resident, that was not already taxed at source in Georgia, you must register and file an annual declaration with the Revenue Service and pay whatever taxes are necessary.

 Paying tax on that income in another country in the same tax year is not always sufficient and you may also owe tax in Georgia.
 Learn if you owe taxes in Georgia, and the best way to minimize those taxes.